judering/judering.github.io/index.md

 - Commissioned by The Appalachian Chamber Music Festival to write a piece with a bluegrass slant to celebrate Irish folk roots in Appalachia.
 Sponsored by Berryville Graphics.
 World premiere will take place on the 18th August in Harpers Ferry, West Virginia, USA.
 - Currently writing an orchestral piece for the National Symphony Orchestra of Ireland as part of The Contemporary Music Centre's composer lab project.
 - Working on the completion of vocal and electronics album for release by the end of the year.
 The material for the album was funded by an Arts Council Bursary.
 The album will be self-released on bandcamp.
 You can check out my [youtube](https://www.youtube.com/channel/UC1vVA69QkacFPkOPLdiILOQ) channel to see more.
-- Recorded my new EP "Wildwood" - a suite for solo cello - written for and performed by Martin Johnson at the end of September.
+- Recorded my new EP "WILDWOOD" - a suite for solo cello - written for and performed by Martin Johnson at the end of September.
 It can be purchased here: [bandcamp](https://judithring.bandcamp.com/album/wildwood)
 - Composed a new choral piece for the [Guinness choir](https://www.guinnesschoir.org) called "The Weaver" on a poem by Diane Tierney.
 Commission funds from the Arts Council for performance in 2022.